-- d.
-If the formal complaint is filed between August 15 and May 16, the Formal Complaints Board shall call a special meeting within 14 calendar days of receipt of a properly submitted formal complaint. - i.
-If the formal complaint is filed at any other time, it will be reviewed no later than 14 calendar days after August 15. - e.
-If the formal complaint is deemed complainable, the Chair of the Board shall send copies of the formal complaint to those against whom the formal complaint is brought and the Formal Complaints Coordinator shall notify all named parties. - i.
-If the formal complaint is not found to be complainable, the Formal Complaints Coordinator shall notify the complainant on behalf of the Formal Complaints Board Chair. - (1) This decision cannot be appealed. - f.
+- ii.
+If the formal complaint petition is filed between August 15 and May 16, the Grievance Board shall call a special meeting within 14 calendar days of receipt of a properly submitted formal complaint. - (1) If the formal complaint petition is filed at any other time, it will be reviewed no later than 14 calendar days after August 15. - iii.
+If the formal complaint is deemed to have applicable basis, the Chair of the Grievance Board shall send copies of the formal complaint petition to the named parties. - (1) If the formal complaint is found to have insufficient basis for complaint, the Grievance Coordinator shall notify the petitioner on behalf of the Grievance Board Chair. - (a) This decision cannot be appealed. - c.
 If the matter is to be considered by the Provost, the Provost shall review the case and request any additional information from any person involved, as needed. - i.
-If the Provost determines the matter to be complainable, the Provost shall render a final decision within 30 calendar days of receipt of the formal complaint or the conclusion of any related investigated by the Office of Access and Equity, whichever is later. - ii.
-If the Provost determines the matter to be non-complainable, the Provost shall notify the complainant within 14 calendar days of receipt of the formal complaint. - (1) This decision cannot be appealed. - iii.
-The written decision in the case will be transmitted to the named parties and the Formal Complaints Coordinator, which will notify the Formal Complaints Board. - g.
-The Formal Complaints Board or the Provost shall determine to which of the person(s) named in the formal complaint copies of the formal complaints or relevant portions thereof shall be sent. - h.
-Respondents to the formal complaint may file a response with the Provost or the Formal Complaints Board, depending on which party is hearing the formal complaint. - i.
-Any such responses must be filed within 21 calendar days of receiving the formal complaint. - ii.
-This response is not to exceed ten pages excluding supporting documents which may be submitted as an appendix to the response. - i.
-If the person filing the formal complaint has since left the employ of the University, the Formal Complaints Board or the Provost (depending on to whom the formal complaint was submitted) may at its discretion decide not to proceed further at any point in the process. - j.
-Regardless of actions taken by any administrator at Clemson University regarding the conditions which precipitated the filing of a formal complaint, once a matter is determined to be complainable, only the complainant (if still employed by Clemson University) can withdraw a formal complaint.
+The Provost shall render a final decision within 30 calendar days of receipt of the formal complaint or the conclusion of any related investigation by the Office of Access and Equity, whichever is later. - ii.
+If the Provost determines the matter to have insufficient basis for complaint, the Provost shall notify the petitioner within 14 calendar days of receipt of the formal complaint. - (1) This decision cannot be appealed. - iii.
+The written decision in the case will be transmitted to the named parties and the Formal Grievance Coordinator. - d.
+The Grievance Board or the Provost shall determine to which of the person(s) named in the formal complaint copies of the formal complaint petition or relevant portions thereof shall be sent. - e.
+Respondents to the formal complaint may file a response with the Provost or the Grievance Board, depending on which party is hearing the formal complaint. - i.
+Any such responses must be filed within 21 calendar days of receiving the formal complaint petition. - ii.
+This response is not to exceed ten pages excluding supporting documents which may be submitted as an appendix to the response. - f.
+If the person filing the formal complaint petition has since left the employ of the University, the Grievance Board or the Provost (depending on to whom the formal complaint petition was submitted) may at its discretion decide not to proceed further at any point in the process. - g.
+Regardless of actions taken by any administrator at Clemson University regarding the conditions which precipitated the filing of a formal complaint petition, once a matter is determined to have sufficient basis for complaint, only the petitioner (if still employed by Clemson University) can withdraw a formal complaint petition.